ni/arbitrary-session-management/README.md

     a. `InitializeFile` - Create or Open the Resource

-    This RPC is responsible for either creating a new resource (such as opening a new file or establishing a new database connection) or retrieving an existing one if it already exists.
-This is essential for enabling session sharing, as it allows multiple clients or plugins to access the same resource session if needed.
+    This RPC defines the interface for requesting the creation of a new resource (e.g., opening a file or establishing a database connection) or retrieving an existing one.
+This enables session sharing by allowing multiple clients or plugins to access the same resource session when appropriate.

       - **Purpose:** To create or retrieve a session-managed resource.
       - **Typical Use Cases:** Opening a file for logging, connecting to a database, acquiring a hardware lock, etc.